asanloko/Bank-Summary-Dashboard/README.md

 ## Dashboard Visuals
 The dashboard consists of several visualizations that provide an intuitive and interactive way to explore the bank's financial performance.
 Some of the key visuals include:

-- Total Assets and Liabilities Over Time
+- Total Depsit,Total Loan and Total Float
-- Revenue and Expense Breakdown
+- Total Deposit and Location
-- Return on Assets (ROA) and Return on Equity (ROE)
+- Total Customer by Location
 - Banking Segment Analysis

 ## Requirements